 The policy should:

-- explain whether and why you will ask about criminal records and, if so, when this will happen.
+- explain whether and why and when you will ask about criminal records

 - set out which roles are eligible for a criminal record check and at what level

-- provide guidance to applicants on answering questions and where to seek advice
+- provide guidance to applicants and signpost to independent advice

-Keep your policy under regular review to ensure it’s up to date with changes in the law.
+- remain under review to ensure it’s up to date with changes in the law

 Written information, whether official or provided by an individual, can be difficult to put into context.
 Experience shows that while people with criminal records may be able to honestly and accurately explain the behaviour that led to their arrest, they can often be confused about exactly what happened next, and especially what was recorded officially, and so don’t always disclose this information accurately.
 Give applicants an opportunity to explain the circumstances and address any concerns you might have.